Sunrise on the ReapingA Hunger Games Novel

 The Hunger Games

-The Hunger Games consists of three primary books, and includes one additional book that complement the series but is not considered mandatory reads, and the series is set to expand with the upcoming release of one more book.
+The Hunger Games consists of three primary books, and includes two additional books that complement the series but are not considered mandatory reads — considered a complete series.
 The current recommended reading order for the series is provided below.